Start an Online Visit with The Urgency Room from Anywhere in Minnesota

 How is The Urgency Room Different?

 At The Urgency Room we provide expert care from our emergency-trained providers when it works for you.
-If you need a test (strep, COVID, UTI), after your online visit is complete, we'll send you in for the test and let you know when your results are available.
+If you need a test (strep, flu, COVID, UTI), after your online visit is complete, we'll send you in for the test and let you know when your results are available.
 No waiting necessary.
 See a list of common ailments and concerns we treat here.

 If you need more care than we can provide online, we will send you to one of our clinics for further evaluation and there is no charge for your online visit.
 We're here to make sure you get the care you need!